creature/piccle/NOTES.md

 - Right now, you're in the middle of doing things in a parse-then-generate cycle.
 The parser is probably fully working.
   It also generates subindex pages, and canonical pages for photos.
 These are reasonably well-advanced.
   Your sensible next steps will probably be:
-  - Fix change detection (files aren't being reingested when they change.)
   - Also generate individual photo pages for each facet.
   - Add some breadcrumbs or similar to the subindex pages that show where you are in the nav.
-  - Show a faceted stream on the photo page.
-(In progress)
-    - Add labels to each facet.
-    - Filter out small facets (< 3 photos?)
+  - Split out parser into "parser"/"extractor" classes.
   - Show keywords as tags on photo page.
   - Generate an RSS feed.
   - Add opengraph tags.
   - Add link prev next on photo pages.
   - Add link back to home page on photo page.
+  - Add an events stream
+  - Add a location stream
   - Figure out what to do about 1970 datestamp.
+  - Update the photo update method so it also REMOVES keywords from files.
+    - Store changed MD5 hashes, generate redirect pages for those.
+  - Add a cleanup function that removes old images/HTML.
+  - Write a readme.

 ----- All the notes below are kind of outdated ------